-Weddings are the biggest day in the lives of most couples and it needs to be perfect.
+A wedding is the biggest day in the life of most couples and it needs to be perfect.
 You only get one chance; there are no retakes and once the day is over so is the opportunity.
-So, get it right first time and you’ll have a happy bridal couple, less stress and money in your bank account.
+So, get it right first time and you’ll have a happy bridal couple, less stress, and more money in your bank account.

 1. Create a shot list

 This is absolutely vital and every pro uses one.
 It means good planning and will make your wedding run like clockwork.
 Meet with the bride and groom and find out which shots they would like.
 Then make some suggestions as to what extra ones will look great.
 Start with the wedding rehearsal which is also a good time for you to set up your cameras for the indoor shots.
 And of course end with the couple leaving for their honeymoon.
 In between, work out the sequence of shots all the way through the wedding.
 Before the big day email or deliver this to the couple for their final approval.

 Even the pros need to make sure that they have every necessary piece of equipment in the bag.
 With the number of kit items it is impossible to remember everything so create a comprehensive checklist.
 Have it typed up and laminated and keep it in your bag for prechecks.

 Don’t change lenses, change cameras.
 This is a tough one, but if you’re going to make a real go at wedding photography you are going to need at least one extra camera.
 One you’ll use with your wide angle lens and the other will have a zoom with a range of say 70–200mm.
 There is no time to continually change lenses to get the important shots.
 Fifteen lens changes of two minutes will mean 30 minutes less photo time, which you cannot afford.